 GLOBAL SYNERGY RESEARCH GRANTS - FACULTY (GSRF)

-The Global Synergy Research program seeks to expand Purdue's research reputation in the arts, humanities, and social sciences by fostering global collaboration and innovation.
-The program is supported through funding from the College of Liberal Arts.
-With evolving campus funding priorities, after this year’s competition the program will change to embrace the newly defined strategic research goals of the college.
+The Global Synergy Research program seeks to expand Purdue's research reputation in the arts, humanities, and social sciences by fostering global collaboration and innovation. petition the program will change to embrace the newly defined strategic research goals of the college.

-During the 2021-2022 funding cycle, the program will provide financial support for three kinds of research projects:
+The program provides financial support for three kinds of research projects:

 (a) research proposed in collaboration with an individual faculty member at an international institution;